kchaudhuri/Machine-Learning/Titanic_Survival_Prediction/readme.md

 •	Inspected all features from given dataset, such as 'Age' and 'Sex' and devised a decision tree accordingly

 •	A prediction accuracy of more than 90% was achieved

+Please open titanic_survival_exploration.ipynb file to see the running project.